-- Qualification (non-SIT LDSO and Supplier & Agent Testing) will have a wave system where Test Participants will be allocated to waves by the Code Bodies in order to perform their testing.
+- Participants will be allocated to waves by the Code Bodies in order to perform their testing.
 NB the Non-SIT LDSOs are allocated to a single wave.
 The allocation to different waves is an issue for Non-SIT Suppliers, Agents and any new entrant LDSOs that will not be entering the market ahead of M10.
 The SI Test Team and MHHS Test Environment Manager will be responsible for coordination and provision of the core capability providers test environments which will be communicated to Test Participants.
-Qualification Test Participants will be responsible for provision of their own test environments and will need to coordinate with the MHHS Environment manager to connect to central systems.
-Please refer to [REF08] MHHS-DEL1118 Qualification Approach & Plan for details regarding Qualification. - E2E Sandbox is an optional phase but may need a level of coordination which will be confirmed at a later date.
+Non-SIT Test Participants will be responsible for provision of their own test environments and will need to coordinate with the MHHS Environment manager to connect to central systems.
+Please refer to [REF08] MHHS-DEL1118 Qualification Approach & Plan for details regarding Qualification. - 2 test harnesses are being provided by the programme to support each of non-SIT LDSO Qualification Testing and non-SIT Supplier & Agent Qualification Testing. - E2E Sandbox is an optional phase but may need a level of coordination which will be confirmed at a later date.
 The SI Test Team and MHHS Test Environment Manager will be accountable for coordination of the central test environments which will be communicated to Test Participants.
 Test Participants will be responsible for provision of their own test environments and will need to coordinate with the MHHS Environment manager to connect to central systems.